Kajdep/colorbook-engine-clean/FINAL_COMPLETION_STATUS.md

 ## 🎉 **BOTTOM LINE**

-**The ColorBook Engine is working toward becoming a production-ready, commercial-grade SaaS platform.**
+**The ColorBook Engine remains a work in progress and is not yet production ready.**

 ### ✅ **Ready for Immediate Use**
 - All core features in progress functional and tested
-- Backend infrastructure production-ready with deployment scripts
+- Backend infrastructure includes early deployment scripts
 - Error tracking and monitoring systems operational
 - Advanced AI features with style consistency implemented
 - Multiple publishing formats including Canva integration